Last updated on June 25th, 2018 at 03:54 pm

 The number of people in Delaware who are seeking help for drug and alcohol problems has been increasing in recent years.
 In fact, the average single day count for those currently enrolled in a treatment program has increased by 50% in the state, growing from 4,100 people to over 6,200 people in a five-year period.

 The overall treatment population in Delaware generally consists of 59% of the people having only drug problems, 14% having alcohol problems and 27% being admitted for both alcohol and drug abuse.
-More than 2,500 of them are on some type of opioid replacement drug, such as methadone or buprenorphine.
+More than 2,500 of them are on some type of opioid replacement drugs, such as methadone or buprenorphine.
 The number of people being prescribed methadone has doubled in the past five years, which makes up for a large percentage of the increase in overall treatment population on a given day.

-Despite the increase in number of people being treated, the total percentage of substance abusers in the state has remained relatively stable.
+Despite the increase in the number of people being treated, the total percentage of substance abusers in the state has remained relatively stable.
 Roughly 53,000 people in Connecticut are dependent on or abuse alcohol each year and about 21,000 people are dependent on or abused illicit drugs.

 What happens when your loved one won’t get help?
 Most substance abusers aren’t immediately accepting of help and typically refuse treatment at first.
 This is why an intervention of some form is necessary to break the destructive cycle of abuse and addiction.
-We can help you with drug interventions in Delaware, either through advice from one of our intervention consultatns, or by hiring an intervention specialist to come out and assist you in the process.
+We can help you with drug interventions in Delaware, either through advice from one of our intervention consultants or by hiring an intervention specialist to come out and assist you in the process.

-Of course the best intervention early on is to prevent substance abuse before it starts.
+Of course, the best intervention early on is to prevent substance abuse before it starts.
 Right now there are about 11% of teens in Delaware who report using illicit drugs within the past month.
 What percentage of those will become addicts?
 How many new ones will begin abusing alcohol or other drugs?
-Delaware’s future public health and safety are somewheat reliant upon effective drug addiction prevention and treatment measures.
+Delaware’s future public health and safety are somewhat reliant upon effective drug addiction prevention and treatment measures.